MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 > [!IMPORTANT]
 > Installation of the Azure Information Protection client requires local administrative permissions.

-### To install the Azure Information Protection client for users
+### Options to install the Azure Information Protection client for users

+There are 3 options for installing the client for users:

-The Azure Information Protection client is included in the Microsoft Update catalog, so that you can install and update this client by using any software update service that uses the catalog.
+**Windows Update**: The Azure Information Protection client is included in the Microsoft Update catalog, so that you can install and update this client by using any software update service that uses the catalog.

+**Run the executable for the client**: The recommended installation method that you can run interactively, or silently.
+This method has the most flexibility and it is recommended because the installer checks for many of the prerequisites, and can automatically install missing prerequisites.

+**Deploy the Windows installer (.msi) for the client**: Supported for silent installs only, using Microsoft Intune.
+This method is necessary for Windows 10 PCs that are managed by Intune and mobile device management (MDM) because for these computers, executable files are not supported for installation.
+However, when you use this installation method, you must manually check and install or uninstall the dependent software that the installer for the executable would perform for each computer.

+### To install the Azure Information Protection client by using the executable installer

-Use the following instructions when you're not using the Microsoft Update catalog.
+Use the following instructions to install the client when you're not using the Microsoft Update catalog, or deploying the .msi by using Intune.

-1. Download the Azure Information Protection client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+1. Download the executable version Azure Information Protection client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

     If there is a prevew version available, keep this version for testing only.
 It is not intended for end users in a production environment.